traitor/Minecraft-Server-Mod/README.md

-Minecraft Server Mod
+hMod
 ====================
-This is a server mod for the Minecraft Alpha server software.
+hMod is a server mod for the Minecraft Beta server software.
 This is only the source code, if you don't know how to use this you won't find it useful.

 Compiling
 ---------